 New Bible studies and devotionals sent to your email.
 The first one includes a free gift!

-Before you read: This article is part of a larger series that builds on itself from the foundation up, with each study building on the last.
-If something in this article does not make sense to you or if you believe it to be incorrect please be sure you have read over the entire course before passing your final judgment.
-Also be sure to visit this pages FAQ And Objections Page
+Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
+If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
+Also, be sure to visit this page’s FAQ And Objections Page

 We talked very briefly in the last unit about a very common doctrine which called “original sin.”
 What is original sin?
 Is it in the Bible?
 Sometimes it is also called “the sin nature” to make it sound less catholic.
 Or at least it seems like that may be a reason.
 This doctrine has been taught for centuries in the church.
 That doesn’t necessarily make it true, though.
 The church is made up of many people.
 Each one holds a different belief on some things.
 So while this doctrine may have the majority opinion, that does not mean it is necessarily true.